 Kitchen Equipment

-- 9X13 BAKING DISH: For roasting the tomato soup ingredients.
+- 9X13 BAKING DISH: For roasting the soup ingredients.

 - LATEX GLOVES: For safely handling the chili pepper.